F88/promidas/DEVELOPMENT.md

 4. `.env.test.local` - Local test overrides (ignored by git)

 **Note:** In tests, you typically don't need to set `PROTOPEDIA_API_V2_TOKEN` as API calls are mocked.
 However, if you need to run integration tests against the real API, set it in `.env.test.local`.

+## Documentation Standards

+This project follows strict documentation standards to ensure consistency and clarity across all modules.
+Each module should have three documentation files: README.md (Japanese, beginner-friendly), DESIGN.md (English, design specifications), and USAGE.md (English, usage examples).

+For detailed documentation standards and guidelines, see [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Development Workflow